GalBrandwine/HalloPy/README.md

 # Usage:

-1. make sure you have all dependency libraries. for great openCV installation tutorial refer to: https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/
+1. Make sure you have all dependency libraries. for great openCV installation tutorial refer to: https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

-2.1 turn on Tello drone and connect to it's wifi
+2. Turn on Tello drone and connect to it's wifi

-2.2 there's no setup.py yet, so in order to run this project, open the project in an IDE and run: hallo.py
+    1. there's no setup.py yet, so in order to run this project, open the project in an IDE and run: hallo.py
 3. Application usage:

     press 'b' - to detect palm ( depend on the environment lights, a Thresh Hold slider tuning may be needed)